Purchasing, Installing, & Operating Non-federally Owned Systems

 Requirements include, but are not limited to:

-• You must agree to follow Non-Federal Program operations and maintenance practices.
+• You must agree to follow Non-federal Program operations and maintenance practices.

-• You must agree to allow the Non-Federal Program to conduct regular inspections of the system.
+• You must agree to allow the Non-federal Program to conduct regular inspections of the system.

-• The system must pass a Non-Federal Program commissioning inspection.
+• The system must pass a Non-federal Program commissioning inspection.

-Avoid costly mistakes: contact a Non-Federal Program Liaison before:
+Avoid costly mistakes: contact a Non-federal Program Liaison before:

-• Purchasing, installing, or operating a new non-Federal system.
+• Purchasing, installing, or operating a new non-federal system.

-• Moving/relocating an existing non-Federal system.
+• Moving/relocating, upgrading, or replacing an existing non-federal system.

-• Planning a runway relocation project that will impact Federally-owned systems.
+• Planning a runway relocation project that will impact federally-owned systems.

-Prior to contacting your NFP Liaison:
+Prior to contacting your Non-federal Program Liaison:

-• Spectrum "WebFCR" Tool - The "Frequency-Coordination Request" (FCR) tool allows owners of new and/or existing non-Federal systems to:
+• Spectrum "WebFCR" Tool - The "Frequency-Coordination Request" (FCR) tool allows owners of new and/or existing non-federal systems to:

 • Request information from the FAA, to support your FCC application for a new radio-frequency license.